franck-boullier/utils/installation/create_dev_machine.md

 gcloud compute images list --filter ubuntu-os-cloud
 ```

-# Additional Configuration:
+# Additional Configuration

 Make sure that the installation script has run correctly:
 check the status of a bash script that is currently running in the background you can open a terminal window on the machine and run the command

 ```bash